Anita Anand: Minister of Foreign Affairs

 Following the 2025 federal election, Anand was appointed minister of foreign affairs in Mark Carney's reshuffled cabinet.

-Amidst the conflict between Israel and Iran, Anand led assisted departure efforts for Canadians who were looking to leave the Middle East due to safety concerns.
+Amidst the Twelve-Day War, Anand led assisted departure efforts for Canadians who were looking to leave the Middle East due to safety concerns.
+In October 2025, Anand condemned the mass killings and atrocities committed in El Fasher, Sudan, following the city's fall to the Rapid Support Forces (RSF).
+In January 2026, Anand strongly condemned the Iranian regime in response to the violent suppression of nationwide anti-government protests.

 She led diplomatic engagement with the European Union on trade and defence procurement.
-In October 2025, Anand became the first Canadian minister to visit India in 2 years, following a diplomatic row.
-She met Indian prime minister Narendra Modi and tried to restore bilateral relations.
+In October 2025, Anand became the first Canadian minister to visit India in two years, following a diplomatic row.
+She met Indian prime minister Narendra Modi and sought to restore bilateral relations.
+In January 2026, she was part of the Canadian delegation to China.

+On January 3, 2026, Anand officially reaffirmed that Canada does not recognize the legitimacy of Nicolás Maduro's regime in Venezuela.
+Anand signed a defence agreement with South Korea in February 2026.

 Personal life

 In 1995, Anand married John Knowlton.
 They have lived in Oakville for 21 years, from 1997 to 1999 and since 2005.
 The couple have four children.
+Anand identifies as both a Tamil Canadian and Punjabi Canadian owing to both her parents' heritages.

 Anand was awarded the 2022 Global Citizen Award by the United Nations Association in Canada.